plotnine.scale_x_continuous

 What value to assign to missing values.
 Default is to assign np.nan.

-list of str.
-Aesthetics covered by the scale.
+Aesthetics affected by this scale.
 These are defined by each scale and the user should probably not change them.
 Have fun.

 Function to deal with out of bounds (limits) data points.
 Default is to turn them into np.nan, which then get dropped.